vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop_code.md

 	VK_CHECK(vkQueuePresentKHR(_graphicsQueue, &presentInfo));

+	//increase the number of frames drawn
+	_frameNumber++;
 ```

 The `vkQueuePresentKHR` function displays an image to the screen.
 We have to tell it what swapchain we are using for the call, and what is the image index.
 We also need to set the WaitSemaphore correctly with the `_renderSemaphore` we signal from the VkQueueSubmit of the main rendering.
 This will tell the GPU to only display the image to the screen once the main render work has finished execution.
+As our rendering frame is done now, we can increment the `_frameNumber` variable to increase engine time.

 We finally have something rendering!
 You should be seeing a flashing blue screen.